NVIDIA/DALI/docs/compilation.rst

 .. note::

-  Support for aarch64 Linux platform is experimental.
+  Support for aarch64 Jetson Linux platform is experimental.
 Some of the features are available only for x86-64 target and they are turned off in this build.
-Some Operators may not work as intended due to x86-64 specific implementations.

 Setup
 ^^^^^